Reading the "CRDTs for Mortals" Example Code

 The server has a database that stores both the messages and the merkle trees.
 Messages are namespaced so that there can be multiple copies of the state for each one.
 A namespace might be an account ID, for example.
 Each namespace has its own merkle tree.

 /sync, which handles both sending and receiving messages.
 Every message that comes in and hasn’t been seen before goed into the database and into the merkle tree.

 When the server syncs messages down to a client, it compares the client’s merkle tree with its own to find the earliest timestamp that differs, and sends all the messages since that timestamp.

 These questions apply more to scaling real implementations of CRDT-based state than to this particular example.

 Are there performance implications to sending the entire Merkle tree on every sync request?
 I’m guessing that it takes a while before this becomes an issue but eventually it could.

 Same question for the number of CRDT operations growing since the set of operations never shrinks.

 I believe some implementations tackle this through some sort of “convergence” of the state that it knows all possible clients will have.
 So CRDTs before a certain timestamp are all merged into a single base state object and then the additional CRDTs after this are applied upon that base state.
 Deciding when to do this and where to set that minimum timestamp are, of course, significant challenges.
 You probably have to reject any updates that come in for timestamps before that time, and tell clients that you inadvertently missed to just drop their changes and update to the latest state.

 Thanks for reading!
 If you have any questions or comments, please send me a note on Twitter or comment on dev.to.
-And if you enjoyed this, I also have a newsletter where I send out interesting things I read and the occasional nature photo.
+And if you enjoyed this, I also have a newsletter where I write about tech thoughts, interesting things I've read, and project updates each Thursday.